itu-itis21-ugurluy21/FingerFrenzy/README.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** 29.10.2023

 ## 1. Introduction

-Welcome to [Your Game Name], a mobile game developed by QuantumQuasar.
+Welcome to FingerFrenzy, a mobile game developed by QuantumQuasar.
 Your privacy is important to us, and we want to assure you that we do not collect any personal information from our users.

 ## 2. Information We Do Not Collect